-WhatsApp was initially founded by former Yahoo! employees Brian Acton and Jan Koum.
+WhatsApp was founded by former Yahoo! employees Brian Acton and Jan Koum.

 They began development in January 2009 after they purchased an iPhone and decided to make an app that would dominate a specific niche in the App Store market: messaging.

-Earlier messaging apps were far from ideal and lacked certain features we take for granted today, such as showing the statuses of people involved in communication.
+Earlier messaging apps were far from ideal and lacked certain features we take for granted today, such as showing the status of people involved in communication.

 Actor and Koum brought in Alex Fishman, who connected the pair to the Russian developer Igor Solomennikov.